hikvision-research/3DVision/PointCompletion/FBNet/README.md

 ## Citation

-If you use FBNet in your research or wish to refer to the results published in the paper, please consider citing out paper.
+If you use FBNet in your research or wish to refer to the results published in the paper, please consider citing our paper.

 ```BibTeX
 @inproceedings{Yan2022FBNet,